corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-states.md

 ## Reference states

 Not all states need to be updated by the parties which use them.
-In the case of reference data, there is a common pattern where one party creates reference data, which is then used (but not updated) by other parties.
+In the case of reference data, a party creates it and it is then used (but not updated) by other parties.
 For this use-case, the states containing reference data are referred to as **reference states**.
 Syntactically, reference states are no different to regular states.
 However, they are treated differently by Corda transactions.
 See [transactions](key-concepts-transactions.md) for more details.